 However, if your foreign pension or annuity (including any lump sum payment of your foreign pension or annuity in arrears) is not taxable in Australia, do not show it anywhere on your tax return.
-Go to part C in the next column.
+Go to part C on the next page.